steadybit/docs-public/troubleshooting/README.md

 Steadybit's technical support team can log in to your tenant account to investigate and fix problems you might experience within the platform.
 But they can only do that if you allow it.

 {% hint style="info" %}
+Steadybit's support team can only ever view your data but can never change anything or run an experiment.
+Also, the audit log records any login and logout activities of Steadybit's support team in your account.

 You can withdraw the authorization at any time.
-Meanwhile, the audit log records any activity of Steadybit's support team in your account.
 {% endhint %}

 1. On Steadybit.com, go to "Settings."